Suggestive Selling: How to Train Your Employees in Add-On Sales

 But he didn’t ... and I haven’t.

 Don’t be like him.
-Instead, treat your customers like trusted advisors and choose one add-on product that will make their life better.
+Instead, treat your customers like trusted advisors and choose one add-on product that will improve their lives.

 3. Make your customers think: “I want that, too!”